The following policies pertain to students in CAS and the SBS.

 - Patrons are forbidden to attempt to change any program or setting on a borrowed laptop or download any software or applications.
 Patrons noticing a hardware or software problem should report it immediately to Circulation Staff.
 Otherwise, they may be liable for the damage.

-- Books shelved in the general stacks on the 4th floor may be borrowed for 28 days, plus three (3) renewals.
+- Books shelved in the general stacks on the 3rd and 4th floors may be borrowed for 28 days, plus three (3) renewals.

 - To borrow books, you must have a valid Suffolk ID.
 You may borrow an unlimited number of circulating books.